anon-blue/anon.blue/README.txt

                                                              ^lue blue

-                        throw yourself down the hill, there are wings on your ba ck, we'll see the sky together                     good morning Mister Lord
+                         throw yourself down the hill, there are wings on your b ack, we'll see the sky together                    good morning Mister Lord

                              in fact i thinkiuq[owodwwowowowowowowowowowowowo

                                     ala211111-   n

              BENIS =::::=======DDDDDDDDDDDDDDDDDDDDDDDDDD

                                        if

-                                                     i'm not a dream and i still
+                                                      i'm not a dream and i stil
- don(t sleep
+l don(t sleep

                                 is it real?
                                                   sb you windows is

                            0.0 wandanla !!!

-                                                                               d
-kopeokpoewf/ewpkinsignificant
+dkopeokpoewf/ewpkinsignificant

                                           kjkjkwayt              i found a line
        down the road, follow the [     ], you'll find a treasure